 Powders can absorb moisture, too.
 Many doctors mention Zeasorb as a good talc brand.

 Shoe driers can help your shoes to dry thoroughly and quickly so they are ready to wear again, smell better, and last longer.
 We've tried Peet's Shoe Dryers and loved them!
-Check out their generous discount available to you in our Deals and Discounts section.

 To learn more about hyperhidrosis treatments and management techniques for sweaty feet, talk to a physician who is experienced in treating hyperhidrosis.